malaikannan/malaikannan.github.io/_posts/2026-02-16-Basketball_Analysis.md

 ---

 I uploaded the full game length video to gemini for analysis.
 You can see his highlight reel here.
 It was a low scoring game, his team won 38-34 Aadi scored 10 points and grabbed 8 rebounds.
+He is number 20 in Orange jersey team with black undershirt and black leg sleeves.

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/9lZkCooBN9c" frameborder="0" allowfullscreen></iframe>